 If you don’t have a competent friend in the field, then slowly cultivate a good relationship.
 Start by dipping your toes into their pond and evaluating how they do business and advocate on your behalf.
 There are plenty of doctors in the hospital and only one of you.
 They can be expendable – you, on the other hand, are not.

-Second – what professionals we need and when
+Second – what professionals you need and when

 Insurance specialist –